justingebert/jb-task/ProcessDocumentation.md

     - I looked online and found the grafana foundation sdk in the maven central repository with version
       tags: https://central.sonatype.com/artifact/com.grafana/grafana-foundation-sdk
 - now I can start with the sdk for that I will scim through the documentation
+- create a simple dashboard with cpu_usage metric using the sdk.
+- I will keep it simple for now and focus on integration now

+#### pipeline setup

+- i will create a GitHub action to test and run this program to generate a json, this would then be pushed to prod grafana service
+    - since it's only running locally, I will comment out the part where it gets deployed using grafanactl
+- build and test, then generate a dashboard and deploy to grafana

+### add demo repo to this one:

+- add the demo repo as a git submodule to keep things clean
+- although i also thought about adding it manually and removing everything that is not needed for this usecase
+- I will keep it as a submodule for now but this means the setup with the smpt needs to be done for running it

+### final touches:

+- added comprehensive README with setup instructions, troubleshooting, and project structure
+- added unit tests to verify generated dashboard JSON
+- verified both dashboards import successfully into Grafana

+## submission checklist:

+- [x] JSON dashboard file (two versions: handcrafted + generated)
+- [x] README with description and usage instructions
+- [x] Public Git repository with demo-stand as submodule
+- [x] Observability-as-code project using Grafana Foundation SDK (Java)
+- [x] CI pipeline with build, test, deploy
+- [x] Unit tests for dashboard generation
+- [x] Complete documentation